 Karen leads the innovative Lungs of the City project, which is funded by the Wellcome Trust.
 The project looks at the city park as a place of health and wellbeing across a global geography.

-She is currently working on three research projects:
+She is currently working on four research projects:

 Karen teaches on environmental and cultural history across various geographies.